-Like rooftop seating in summertime, bars with fireplaces are a must for fall.
+Like rooftop seating in summertime, bars with fireplaces are a must for when temperatures reach an all-time low.
 On a blustery night, the promise of a fireside drink is the only thing that will motivate some New Yorkers to consciously uncouple from their Netflix and takeout.

 These spots range from neighborhood haunts to haute scenes, but whatever their differences, they share the warm glow of a crackling fire, which will make your date look more attractive and your drink that much more satisfying.

-If you asked a first date to get a drink with you at a hotel in the Bowery two decades ago, you probably wouldn’t get a second one.
+Two decades ago, if you asked someone on a first date and suggested drinks at a hotel on the Bowery, you probably wouldn’t get a second one.
 That was a different era and a very different Bowery.
 The neighborhood is now home to the Bowery Hotel, a luxe destination where the crackling lobby fireplace sets a tone of classic (but hip) elegance.
-The drinks are a little on the pricey side, but well worth it for the people-watching.
+The cocktails are a little on the pricey side, but well worth it for the people-watching.
 This is where you’ll spot some of the chicest folks downtown, many of whom you may have already seen in magazines or on movie screens—that is, if you can take your eyes off the dazzling hearth.
-335 Bowery (between East 2nd and 3rd Streets), East Village
+335 Bowery (between East 2nd and 3rd Streets)

-The small yet well-considered menu will draw you to Black Mountain Wine House in Carroll Gardens, an equally small yet well-considered spot.
-The charcuterie and cheese, crostini, and very on-trend fondues impress, but it’s the sheer loveliness of the rustic-yet-modern space that will keep you coming back.
+The small yet well-considered menu will draw you to Black Mountain Wine House in Carroll Gardens, an equally small but well-considered spot.
+The charcuterie and cheese, crostini, and very on-trend fondues impress, but it’s the sheer loveliness of the rustic-though-modern space that will keep you coming back.
 The fireplace is just one of the warm old-school elements that makes this place a cozy must-visit for the colder months.
-415 Union Street, Carroll Gardens
+415 Union Street

-Don’t let the name fool you: The Beast Next Door is a welcoming, downright un-ferocious bar and café in Long Island City.
-Try the weekend fixed-price special (any bottle of wine of your choice served with three cheeses) or any of the open-face sandwiches, salads, or smoked salmon.
+Don’t let the name fool you: The Beast Next Door is a welcoming, downright unferocious bar and café in Long Island City.
+Try the weekend fixed-price special (a bottle of wine of your choice served with three cheeses) or any of the open-face sandwiches, salads, or smoked salmon.
 The former garage space has been transformed into a warm, eclectic bar, with church pews, a funky chandelier, and dramatic wall art.
-The fireplace is more of a wood-burning stove, but you won’t complain when you feel its warm embrace.42-51 27th Street, Long Island City
+The fireplace is more of a wood-burning stove, but you won’t complain when you feel its warm embrace.42-51 27th Street